porterbmoody/balmingilead/content/posts/Joseph Smith and Polygamy.md

 > 16 Therefore, when they are out of the world they neither marry nor are given in marriage; but are appointed angels in heaven, which angels are ministering servants, to minister for those who are worthy of a far more, and an exceeding, and an eternal weight of glory.

 > 17 For these angels did not abide my law; therefore, they cannot be enlarged, but remain separately and singly, without exaltation, in their saved condition, to all eternity; and from henceforth are not gods, but are angels of God forever and ever.

+verses 16 and 17 explains that those who do not get married will remain angels of God forever and ever.

 We also read about the story of Helen Mar Kimball saying, "